 I remember Adobe used to offer two payment options: one-time purchase & monthly subscription.
-But since the release of the CC, Adobe seems to prefer the subscription model and has ditched the stand-alone pricing model that the CS version used to have.
+However, since the release of the CC version, Adobe seems to prefer the subscription model and has ditched the stand-alone pricing model that the CS version used to have.

 So now you have to go with the subscription plan, unfortunately.

 Adobe Illustrator Different Plans & Pricing

 Yeah, I feel you.
-Paying 20 something bucks per month for a single program is a little bit pricy.
-Well, if you are a student, faculty, school, university, or a business, lucky you!
-You get some discount!
+Paying 20-something bucks per month for a single program is a little bit pricy.
+Well, if you are a student, faculty, school, university, or business, lucky you!
+You get a discount!
 Sadly, I don’t.

 Which membership plan works best for you?
 I hope the options below help you make a good decision.

 The best deal is for students and teachers.
 What’s the deal?

 Students and faculties get a 60% discount on Creative Cloud, all apps for only $19.99/month for the first year and $29.99 for the following years.

 That’s a pretty good deal.

-If you are getting an individual plan like me, sadly, we have to pay the full price of $20.99/month for Illustrator or $52.99/month for all apps.
+If you are getting an individual plan like me, you’ll pay the full price of $22.99/month for Adobe Illustrator itself or $59.99/month for all apps.

 The All Apps option is not bad if you’re using multiple programs, which you probably will as you get deeper into the industry.
 So, it’s a good option to consider.

-If you have a creative team, the All Apps license at $79.99/month would be the best deal for you.
+If you have a creative team using different apps, the All Apps license at $89.99/month would be the best deal for you.
 So everyone can work on different things.
-You can get 24/7 tech support, Slack and Microsoft Teams app integration, one on one expert sessions if you have any questions.
+With the business plan, you also get 24/7 tech support, Slack and Microsoft Teams app integration, one on one expert sessions, 1000 generative credits for Adobe Firefly, and other features.

 After that, Adobe has an option for higher education institutions.
 The $14.99/month Per Named-user License is great for small workgroups.
 It has 100GB of cloud storage per license, which is great for sharing files.
 However, this plan requires institutional affiliation.